Charities and Grants

 If you're struggling financially you may be eligible for a hardship grant or bursary

-Keele University Hardship Fund
+Keele University Support

 The university has a Hardship Fund that you can apply to if you are in financial hardship.
 There is an application form to fill in and you need to show your bank accounts as evidence.